-When you adopted your newest furry friend, you may have underestimated just how much you could love your pet.
-But they became a member of the family in an instant now you can’t imagine your home without their friendly presence.
+When you adopted your furry friend, you may have underestimated just how much you could love them.
+Another thing you may not have been ready for: their vet bills.

-The best defense is a good offense, and when it comes to healthcare that means having great insurance.
-Like humans, pets too can have their own health insurance that can help with vet bills in case things go haywire with their health.
-Companies like Trupanion , Embrace , Healthy Paws , and Figo Pet offers insurance for cats and dogs along with some other species.
+The best defense is a good offense, and when it comes to healthcare, that often means having insurance.
+Like humans, pets, too, can have their own health insurance that can help with vet bills in case things go awry with their health.

-However, it should be noted that this is not a standard practice and your veterinarian does maintain every right to refuse to offer a plan.
-But, it’s always worth asking, especially if it’s the veterinarian who has cared for your pet over its lifetime.
+However, it should be noted that this is not a standard practice and your veterinarian has every right to refuse to offer a plan.
+But it’s always worth asking, especially if it’s the veterinarian who has cared for your pet over its lifetime and knows you well.